nfholsen/PDM_PINN/README.md

-# Repository for the Master Project - PHYSICS INFORMED NEURAL NETWORKS FOR SURROGATE MODELLING AND INVERSE PROBLEMS IN GEOTECHNICS
+# PHYSICS INFORMED NEURAL NETWORKS FOR SURROGATE MODELLING AND INVERSE PROBLEMS IN GEOTECHNICS

 ## Description